 Overall, we would still recommend using wireless carplay over a USB drive for a vehicle, but it’s a great cheap option that will work in almost any car.

 DISCLAIMER: You must have the right to use and listen to the music you are downloading.
-We do not encourage the use of illegally downloading music.
+We do not encourage the use of illegally downloaded music.
 This article is for educational purposes.